Updated May 2026

 Subtitles vs Captions: What Is the Difference?

 The terms "subtitles" and "captions" are often used interchangeably.
-In practice, they refer to different things, and the distinction matters for video quality.
+In everyday conversation, that is normal.

 What Captions Are